JupiterOne/graph-datadog/docs/jupiterone.md

 - Datadog supports authentication via an API key and an application key.
 - You must have permission in JupiterOne to install new integrations.
-- You must have the Tenable Administrator role to use the J1 integration.

 ## Support